What is Sales Performance Management?

 Sales opportunities: Identify areas of growth for optimal channeling of sales reps and products to address market demand and development.
 With pattern and trend analysis, we can obtain a profound view of performance metrics in order to detect unmet demands and identify growth opportunities.

 Buyer journey: Sales analytics shed light on where your prospects stand at each stage of the buyer’s journey.
-You gain knowledge about when and why people buy, allowing you to improve sales functions and make the conversion from prospect to a customer more efficient.
+You gain knowledge about when and why people buy, allowing you to improve sales strategy and make the conversion from prospect to customer more efficient.

 Product gaps: Sales insights help analyze your organization’s new and current product lines and how they are sold in the market.
 Where can current products expand their outreach?
 How can this valuable data be used to push sales further?

 Pipeline performance: Sales insights enable you to see the performance of your sales team.
-Better performing sales reps translates to a robust pipeline filled with opportunities and a clear action plan.
+Better-performing sales reps translate to a robust pipeline filled with opportunities and a clear action plan.

 Challenges:

-While traditional reporting tools are adequate for static reporting, they fall short of providing access to real-time data or interactive dashboards that can be sliced and diced by end-users.
-This lack of real-time information impacts the sales team’s abilities to make decisions faster and gain a competitive advantage.
+While traditional reporting tools are adequate for static reporting, they fall short of providing access to real-time data or interactive dashboards that can be sliced and diced by end users.
+This lack of real-time information impacts the sales team’s ability to make decisions faster and gain a competitive advantage.

 Here is where modern applications provide an edge for today’s sales organizations.
 They provide accurate reports and dashboards to enable your teams, but also couple the power of artificial intelligence (AI) and machine learning (ML) to provide predictive value by providing the best path to get to your sales numbers.